-Gender identity is a person’s own feeling of what they identify as.
-This can be a woman, man, or varying combinations of these.
-It is also possible that people feel that no gender identity fits for them.
+Gender identity is a person’s sense of their gender.
+They can be a woman, man, combinations of these, or something else.
+Some people feel like no gender identity fits for them, and that’s ok too.
 Somebody’s identity can change.
 As time goes by, how much or little someone identifies with man-ness, woman-ness, and as other genders can change.
 People can be transgender, and identify as a gender other than what people said they were based on their body.
 They can also be cisgender, and happy with the gender assigned to them.

 What does transgender mean?